Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Abstract

 \section{Abstract}

-Autonomous Driving (AD) faces crucial hurdles for commercial launch, notably in the form of diminished public trust and safety concerns from long-tail unforeseen driving scenarios.
-This predicament is due to the limitation of deep neural networks in AD software, which struggle with interpretability and exhibit poor generalization capabilities in out-of-distribution and uncertain scenarios.
-To this end, this paper explores the integration of Large Language Models (LLMs) into the AD system, leveraging their robust common-sense knowledge, reasoning abilities, and human-interaction capabilities.
-The proposed approach deploys the LLM as an intelligent decision-maker for planning, incorporating safety verifiers for in-context safety learning to enhance overall AD performance and safety.
-We present two case studies to affirm the efficacy of our approach.
-We further discuss the potential usage of LLM for other AD software components including perception, prediction, and simulation.
-Despite the observed challenges in the case studies, integrating LLMs is promising and beneficial to reinforce the safety and performance of AD.
+Autonomous Driving (AD) encounters significant safety hurdles in long-tail unforeseen driving scenarios, largely stemming from the non-interpretability and poor generalization of the deep neural networks within the AD system, particularly in out-of-distribution and uncertain data.
+To this end, this paper explores the integration of Large Language Models (LLMs) into AD systems, leveraging their robust common-sense knowledge and reasoning abilities.
+The proposed methodologies employ LLMs as intelligent decision-makers in behavioral planning, augmented with a safety verifier shield for contextual safety learning, for enhancing driving performance and safety.
+We present two key studies in a simulated environment: an adaptive LLM-conditioned Model Predictive Control (MPC) and an LLM-enabled interactive behavior planning scheme with a state machine.
+Demonstrating superior performance and safety metrics compared to state-of-the-art approaches, our approach shows the promising potential for using LLMs for autonomous vehicles.